openstack/nova/doc/source/user/filter-scheduler.rst

   host with least RAM available will win (useful for stacking hosts, instead of spreading).
-  Starting with the Stein release, if per-aggregate value with the key `ram_weight_multiplier` is found, this value would be chosen as the ram weight multiplier.
+  Starting with the Stein release, if per-aggregate value with the key :oslo.config:option:`filter_scheduler.ram_weight_multiplier` is found, this value would be chosen as the ram weight multiplier.
 Otherwise, it will fall back to the :oslo.config:option:`filter_scheduler.ram_weight_multiplier`.
   If more than one value is found for a host in aggregate metadata, the minimum value will be used.
 * |CPUWeigher| Compute weight based on available vCPUs on the compute node.
   Sort with the largest weight winning.
 If the multiplier, :oslo.config:option:`filter_scheduler.cpu_weight_multiplier`, is negative, the host with least CPUs available will win (useful for stacking hosts, instead of spreading).
-  Starting with the Stein release, if per-aggregate value with the key `cpu_weight_multiplier` is found, this value would be chosen as the cpu weight multiplier.
+  Starting with the Stein release, if per-aggregate value with the key :oslo.config:option:`filter_scheduler.cpu_weight_multiplier` is found, this value would be chosen as the cpu weight multiplier.
 Otherwise, it will fall back to the :oslo.config:option:`filter_scheduler.cpu_weight_multiplier`.
 If more than one value is found for a host in aggregate metadata, the minimum value will be used.
 * |DiskWeigher| Hosts are weighted and sorted by free disk space with the largest weight winning.
 If the multiplier is negative, the host with less disk space available will win (useful for stacking hosts, instead of spreading).
-  Starting with the Stein release, if per-aggregate value with the key `disk_weight_multiplier` is found, this value would be chosen as the disk weight multiplier.
+  Starting with the Stein release, if per-aggregate value with the key :oslo.config:option:`filter_scheduler.disk_weight_multiplier` is found, this value would be chosen as the disk weight multiplier.
 Otherwise, it will fall back to the :oslo.config:option:`filter_scheduler.disk_weight_multiplier`.
 If more than one value is found for a host in aggregate metadata, the minimum value will be used.
 * |MetricsWeigher| This weigher can compute the weight based on the compute node host's various metrics.
 The to-be weighed metrics and their weighing ratio are specified in the configuration file as the followings::